rayterion/congenial-gpa/README.md

 # Project overview

-This is a template for initiating the code with TDD and BDD practices.
+This is a software to automatically calculate the GPA